 • Work in alignment with national strategy on issues such as minimum contractual standards.

 • Address issues and share information through regular labor/management meetings.

 • Handle grievances, resolutions through Federal Mediation and/or settlement discussions, in an effort to preempt arbitration or litigation.

 • Establish working relationships with employer counterparts in order to effectively administer and enforce the terms of broadcast collective bargaining agreements.

-• Consult with Local staff, other Broadcast staff and the Chief Broadcast Officer on particular issues, strategy, proposals, responses and the like.
+• Consult with Broadcast Director, Broadcast staff and the Chief Broadcast Officer on particular issues, strategy, proposals, responses and the like.

-• Work with National Organizing and Broadcast staff, Local staff and the Chief Broadcast Officer to create, implement and facilitate internal and external organizing initiatives and directives, and comprehensive strategies to serve the needs of the Seattle and Portland Locals as well as the national broadcast membership.
+• Work with National Organizing and Broadcast staff, Local staff and the Chief Broadcast Officer to create, implement and facilitate internal and external organizing initiatives and directives, and comprehensive strategies.

 • Provide assistance in the administration of dues check-off and other membership related matters.